iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 A new method, [PolyfaceQuery.fillSimpleHoles]($core-geometry), can identify holes in a mesh and produce a new mesh in which some or all of the holes are replaced with facets.
 Which holes are filled can be controlled using [HoleFillOptions]($core-geometry) to specify constraints such as maximum hole perimeter, number of edges, and/or loop direction.

 ![fillHoles](assets/Geometry-fillHoles.png "Mesh with holes; All boundaries extracted from surface, including outer boundary; Mesh with holes filled")

+## Deprecations

+### @itwin/core-transformer

+The synchronous `void`-returning overload of [IModelTransformer.initFromExternalSourceAspects]($transformer) has been deprecated.
+It will still perform the old behavior synchronously until it is removed.
+It will now however return a `Promise` (which should be `await`ed) if invoked with the an [InitFromExternalSourceAspectsArgs]($transformer) argument, which is necessary when processing changes instead of the full source contents.